Ex-UK minister claims she was fired for her 'Muslimness' | DW | 23.01.2022

 He said a probe would only likely take place if Ghani made a formal complaint.

-He analyzed 727 separate incidents as recorded between 2015 and 2020 and found no evidence of "institutional Islamophobia", but criticized senior Tory figures including now prime minister Johnson.
+He analyzed 727 separate incidents as recorded between 2015 and 2020 and found no evidence of "institutional Islamophobia," but criticized senior Tory figures including Johnson.

 In 2018, Johnson compared women who wear face-covering veils to "letterboxes."